brickbots/PiFinder/docs/source/software.rst

 Catalog Images
 --------------

 You may now want to install all the catalog images.
 These allow you to view an image of every object in the catalog system.
-For more details please see the `Catalog Image Download <https://github.com/brickbots/PiFinder/blob/main/docs/user_guide_setup.md#catalog-image-download>`_ instructions.
+For more details please see the :ref:
+`Catalog Image Download <user_guide:catalog-image-download>`_ instructions.